 - Massaging action is a little noisy

-- Rather long full face and neck sessions
+- Rather time consuming full face & neck sessions

 - Not suitable for the under-eye area